uk-gov-mirror/ONSdigital.census-worth-self-help-test/content/articles/a-table-from-excel.md

 <tr>

-<td> this is a very long string let's see what happens when I try to make it very very long. </td>
+<td> this is a very long string let's see what happens when I try to make it very very long. this is a very long string let's see what happens when I try to make it very very long.</td>

 <td> row 1 column 2</td>